Daylen1160/APSC160-FinalPractice-2025/C Programming/Medium/Alien Language/problem.md

 **Topics:** File I/O, Strings, Characters, Encoding

-> Note: This problem seems to not work on onlineGDB for now.
+> Note: This problem seems to not work on OnlineGDB for now.
 Updates coming soon.

 ## Description